m-scharlat/OneStopElectronics_Trend_Analysis/README.md

 <img src="https://github.com/user-attachments/assets/2368b333-720c-44e5-961b-ea3f1fb1b32d" height="75%" width="75%">
 </p>

-- Jan, Sep, and Dec consistently generate the highest order counts and revenue, contributing 25% of total company sales in these three months alone
+- **Best Performing Months:** Jan, Sep, and Dec consistently generate the highest order counts and revenue, contributing 25% of total company sales in these three months alone
-- In contrast, sales and order counts tend to dip in Feb, June, and Oct, with Feb and Oct typically seeing a 25% decline from the previous month
+- **Worst Performing Months:** In contrast, sales and order counts tend to dip in Feb, June, and Oct, with Feb and Oct typically seeing a 25% decline from the previous month
-- The data also a seasonal increase in AOV during the fall, with averages of $263 in Aug, $268 in Sep, and $272 in Oct
+- **Fall Season Trend:** The data show a seasonal increase in AOV during the fall, with averages of $263 in Aug, $268 in Sep, and $272 in Oct

 # Geographical Trends